Excitebike

 is a 1984 racing video game developed and published by Nintendo for the Nintendo Entertainment System.
 It was ported to arcades for the Nintendo VS. System later that year and Famicom Disk System in 1988.
 In North America, it became one of the best-selling games on the console.
-It is the first game in the Excite series.
+It was the first game in the Excite series.

 Designed and directed by Shigeru Miyamoto, the smooth side-scrolling game engine his team developed for Excitebike was later used to develop Super Mario Bros.
 (1985), which had the effect of Mario smoothly accelerating from a walk to a run, rather than move at a constant speed.

 Excitebike was a critical and commercial success.
-It spawned several sequels and has been re-released multiple times onto other Nintendo platforms, such the Wii and Wii U Virtual Console, and the Nintendo Classics service.
+It spawned several sequels and has been re-released multiple times onto other Nintendo platforms, such the Wii's and Wii U's Virtual Console, and the Nintendo Classics service.

 Gameplay

 The player jumps high above the computer racers.

 Excitebike is a side-scrolling racing game in which the player takes control of a motocross racer.
 The two gameplay modes are Selection A as a solo race run, and Selection B against computer-controlled opponents.
 The objective of the game is to finish in third place or higher in a preliminary race to qualify for the Excitebike championship race.
 The A button accelerates the bike, and the B button activates a turbo boost that enhances the bike's speed, but overheats the engine if it is used for too long, forcing an immobile cooldown period.
 The engine's temperature can be reset by driving over arrows located along the course.
 The player can use the directional pad to shift between lanes, and to shift the racer's balance midair after a jump.
 Landing squarely on both wheels allows the racer to maintain momentum, but an uneven landing will result in a loss of speed or a crash.
 As the game progresses, the player must contend with additional obstacles on the track such as gaps, rough patches that slow the bike if hit, and bottlenecks with only two lanes instead of four.

 Design Mode allows players to create tracks using 19 types of hurdles, with options to save and load created tracks for the Famicom Data Recorder tape drive, which was unreleased outside Japan.